sosaisho/deal-newsfeed-prototype/README.md

 >
 > To stop either server, press Ctrl + C in the terminal where it's running.

+## Contributing / Extending

+- To add more RSS feeds, update the `feedUrls` array in `server/index.js`.
+- The categorization logic in `categorizeEvent` can be enhanced for more accuracy.
+- Currently, data is stored in memory only; adding a database would enable persistence.

+## Known Limitations

+- No user authentication; filters and search terms are stored only in localStorage.
+- RSS polling interval is set to 10 seconds to simulate real-time behavior in demos.
+For production, this should be increased (e.g., to 3–5 minutes) to reduce load and respect external source limits.
+- Categorization relies on simple keyword matching and might misclassify some news items.

 ## Assumptions & Trade-offs

 - No user authentication — user preferences are stored locally via localStorage for simplicity
-- RSS feed updates are fetched periodically (e.g., every 5 minutes) rather than in real-time polling
+- RSS feed updates are fetched every 10 seconds to simulate real-time behavior; a longer interval (e.g., every 5 minutes) would be more appropriate in production.
 - No database — feed items are kept in memory to keep the prototype lightweight
 - Categorization is basic and keyword-based; more advanced classification could be added later